Certified Master of

 Fraud-Investigation-Litigation Specialty Courses

-- How to avoid the litigation model of resolution
+- Properly prepare every case to avoid the fear of trial

 Communication in workers' compensation is the single most important tactic to learn and master.
 Every single aspect of work comp management will be better or worse depending on the effectiveness of your communication.